WWE Hall of Famer Rocky Johnson passes away

 He was known for his charisma and famous rivalries with wrestlers Greg “The Hammer” Valentine, Don Muraco and Adrian Adonis.

-He and long-time collaborator, Tony Atlas, together known as Soul Patrol, were the first African-Americans to become World Tag Team Champions in WWE history when they defeated The Wild Samoans on Dec.
-10, 1983, according to WWE.
+Johnson and Tony Atlas became the first black world tag team champions in WWE history when they defeated The Wild Samoans on Dec.
+10, 1983.

-After retiring, Johnson played a big part in training his son, Dwayne “The Rock” Johnson, who has since become one of the biggest names in Hollywood and the wrestling world.
+Johnson later helped train his son, who adopted the Rocky moniker from his father.

 Johnson was inducted into the WWE Hall of Fame by The Rock in 2008.